dentarg/auth0-blog/_posts/2017-10-09-oauth-2-best-practices-for-native-apps.markdown

 Using the browser to make native app authorization requests results in better security.
 It also enables use of the user's current authentication state, making single sign-on possible.
 In addition, authorization flow support can be implemented without changing the OAuth protocol itself, since the request and response are predefined by URIs.
 We'll go into the security and implementation advantages in more detail below.

+{% include tweet_quote.html quote_text="Using the browser to make native app authorization requests results in better security." %}

 ### Authorization Flow for Native Apps Using the Browser

 The authorization flow for native apps using the browser acts as illustrated in the following diagram: